Access Cisco Global Launchpad

 If you encounter any login errors, you need to resolve them and log in again.

-This procedure shows you how to log in to Cisco Global Launchpad using a federated identity.
+Use this procedure to log in to Cisco Global Launchpad using a federated identity.

 Note